NAME AND REGISTERED AGENT

 Section 9.
 Secretary.
 The Secretary shall keep, or cause to be kept, minutes of the meetings of the Board of Directors and the members and shall be responsible for transcribing and distributing such minutes to the appropriate recipients within 60 days of each meeting.
 The Secretary shall act as general correspondent for the Corporation.
 The Secretary shall, in general, perform such other duties assigned by the President or Board of Directors.
 His or her term of office shall be three years, renewable once.

-Section 10.
-Treasurer.
-The Treasurer shall have charge and custody of and be responsible for all funds and securities of the Corporation; receive and give receipts for moneys due and payable to the Corporation from any source whatsoever; deposit all such moneys in the name of the Corporation in such banks, trusts companies or other depositaries as shall be selected in accordance with the provisions of these Bylaws; and in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him or her by the President or by the Board of Directors.
-S/he shall serve a term of three years, once renewable.
+Section 1.
+The Financial Administrator reports directly to the Executive Committee and is responsible for all funds and securities of the Corporation.
+He or she shall receive and give receipts for moneys due and payable to the Corporation from any source whatsoever and deposit all such moneys in the name of the Corporation in such banks, trusts companies, or other depositaries as shall be selected in accordance with the provisions of these Bylaws.
+He or she shall be responsible for paying taxes and making financial submissions to the government as appropriate and as needed with respect to WAME’s charitable status.

 BOARD OF DIRECTORS

 Section 2.
 Directors at-large.
-The term of office for Directors at-large shall be two years, renewable once.
+The term of office for Directors at-large shall be three (3) years, renewable once.
 Initially, the terms shall be staggered so that no more than three Directors at-large positions become vacant each year.
+The names of the Directors shall be posted on the website.

-).
+Section 3.
+Election of Directors.
+Directors shall be elected from a slate of nominees presented by the Nominating Committee (see Article X, Section 8).
 Prior to publication of the slate, nominees for any position will be solicited from the membership via e-mail.
 The Nominating Committee will create a slate of nominees taking into consideration the suggestions from the membership.
-The slate shall be publicized to the membership by electronic mail 60 days before scheduled annual elections.
+The slate shall be publicized to the membership by electronic mail 30 days before scheduled annual elections.
 If a candidate is running unopposed for a position at the time of the scheduled annual elections, no vote is necessary to elect that officer or Director at-large.
 At the time of the scheduled annual elections, the unopposed candidate shall be deemed to be elected.
 If there is more than one nominee for a position, the final nominee slate shall be subject to membership vote.
 It will be circulated by electronic means to the entire membership and votes shall be made electronically.
 A quorum for purposes of election shall be one-tenth of members.
 The President will be the deciding vote in case of a tie.

 The membership will be informed by electronic means of the newly-elected officers and directors.